26 Things You Should Avoid Wearing On A Plane

 Advertisement

 If you're stuck on an airplane wearing a bra that's digging into your body, you won't have a comfortable place to pull it off or switch to something different until your plane lands.
 Depending on how long your flight is, you'll possibly be stuck in total discomfort for quite some time.
-Trying to change into something different in the tiny airplane bathroom is too much of a challenge for most people to bother with.
-You can avoid this altogether by wearing a bra that properly fits.
+Trying to change into something different in the tiny airplane bathroom is too much of a challenge for most people to bother with, but can avoid this altogether by wearing a bra that properly fits.

 Your favorite outfit